 The heart is at the center of your circulatory system, which is a network of blood vessels that delivers blood to every part of your body.
 Blood carries oxygen and other important nutrients that all body organs need to stay healthy and to work properly.

 Your heart is a muscle, and its job is to pump blood throughout your circulatory system.

 How does my heart pump blood?

-four separate chambers that pump blood, two on the right side and two on the
+Your heart has four separate chambers that pump blood, two on the right side and two on the left.

 How does blood flow through the heart?

 Blood flows through your heart and lungs in four steps: